Top Application Maintenance KPIs to Optimize Performance

 Service-Level Agreement (SLA) Compliance Rate

-- What It Measures: The percentage of agreed-upon service levels met by the provider.
+• What It Measures: The provider’s percentage of agreed-upon service level attainment.

-- Why It Matters: Ensures the provider is meeting contractual commitments.
+• Why It Matters: It guarantees the provider is meeting contractual responsibilities.

 Application Performance Metrics